eelezovic/azra-apartments/README.md

 # Azra Apartments - React.js Website

-Welcome to the Azra Apartments React.js app, designed for a small business.
+Welcome to the Azra Apartments, designed for a small business.
 This application showcases the services and offerings of Azra Apartments, a family-owned business known for exceptional customer service for over 15 years.

 ## Features